codelion/optillm/optillm/deepconf/README.md

 ## Features

-- ✅ **Local models only** - Works with OptILLM's local inference engine
+- ✅ **Local models only** - Works with OptiLLM's local inference engine
 - ✅ **Two variants**: `low` (aggressive, top 10%) and `high` (conservative, top 90%)
 - ✅ **Configurable parameters** for different use cases
 - ✅ **Early termination** to reduce token usage by 50-70%